65-Page Multi-Specialty Dental Template Customisation in 41 Days — White-Label for a US Marketing Agency

 Operational Integrity at handoff

-Customisations stayed in the per-client overrides; the agency’s shared template components were not modified.
+Customisations stayed in the per-client overrides.
+We did not modify the agency’s shared Template 6 components.

 Additional verifications documented in the workbook checklist: